Fichtel Mountains: Geomorphology

-To the northeast the Fichtel Mountains transitions into the Elster Mountains and the Ore Mountains, to the southeast is the Upper Palatine Forest, the Bohemian Forest and the Bavarian Forest.
-To the northwest is a clear geological divide with the Franconian and Thuringian Forests.
+To the northeast the Fichtel Mountains transitions into the Ore Mountains, to the southeast is the Upper Palatine Forest, the Bohemian Forest and the Bavarian Forest.
+To the northwest is a clear geological divide with the Franconian and Thuringian forests.
 To the southwest it descends to the morphologically very different Franconian fault-block landscape.

 In early times the Fichtel was known as the 'navel of Germany' (Nabel Deutschlands) or the 'wellspring of Europe' (Herzbrunnen Europas) because four important rivers rise here and flow in four different directions of the compass: